 Tennessee Walking Horses generally range from 14.3 to 17 HH and weigh 900 to 1200 pounds.

-The Tennessee Walking Horse was developed to provide a smooth, safe ride for farmers travelling over rough terrain, and although they were originally bred to do all types of farm work, TWHs are now primarily a riding horse equally prized in the show ring or on trail, and ridden under English and Western tack.
+The Tennessee Walking Horse was developed to provide a smooth, safe ride for farmers traveling over rough terrain, and although they were originally bred to do all types of farm work, TWHs are now primarily a riding horse equally prized in the show ring or on the trail and ridden under English and Western tack.

-The Tennessee Walking Horse's unique walking gait make it a favorite ride with beginners, older riders and riders with back problems.
-Competition at THW shows can be fierce, and horses are judged on conformation and gait in mounted classes like western pleasure, and plantation pleasure.
-The distinctive head-nod is regarded as imperative when the horse is preforming a running walk.
+The Tennessee Walking Horse's unique walking gait makes it a favorite ride with beginners, older riders, and riders with back problems.
+Competition at TWH shows can be fierce, and horses are judged on conformation and gait in mounted classes like western pleasure and plantation pleasure.
+The distinctive head-nod is regarded as imperative when the horse is performing a running walk.
 This distinctive running walk can carry a rider between four and seven miles an hour.
 Their canter is described as being rocking horse smooth, and comfortable for the rider.
 Shown in hand, the TWH is made to stand 'parked out' with the weight on the forehand and the hind legs stretched out.

 Tennessee Walking Horse Champions and Celebrities